julieEple/MAInD_Creative_Coding_Foundations_2025-26/Assignments/Assignment_2/README.md

 Loops through the 2D-array to create a cell-element for every element of the grid, which is 144 as the grid-size is always 12.
 Although it does not return anything, we are left with a grid of cell-elements after this function is called.

 # function makeApple()
 simple function to fill the apple-array and scatter the apples around the grid.
 Start by while-looping through the set amount of apples and creating variables to store random coordinates where the apples can be places.
 In other words we are generating random row and column-coordinates for the cell-elements.
 I added a small if check to make sure the apples are not generated in the same coordinates as the head-snake-element, by using a boolean which is switched if the coordinates match.
+The apple can only be added to the array if the boolean is false.

 # function showSnake()
 starts by looping through all the elements and filling them with `` emptyness.
 The default of the grid-cells is naturally to be empty.
 Then we loop through the snake-array, which by default is 3 elements of row and column-coordinates.
 For every "snakepart"/element we make temporary variables r and c to access the snake-elements coordinates.
 The variables are usedful to check and differentiate between the head-element and the rest of the body.
 For every element we update the style/fill with background-color and an emoji.
 We have to check for which avatar is currently chosen as every avatar has different colors.

 Then we draw in the apples in the same fashion.
+We go though the array we made in makwApples, to access each element.
 Again the different avatars have different apples  which require an if-else check.

+# function move()
+Is a crutial function.
+It starts by checking if the global variable is true or false, and returns if true/paused.
+The snake is not supposed to move when the game is paused, of course.
+If not paused it continiues by accessing the head of the snake, which is the only element we need to worry about.
+It creates a "temporary" variable which will act as the new head after collecting the direction of the move.
+To begin with it is just a copy of the current head.
+I made 4 buttons, dir-buttons, which represent the directions the snake can move in.
+My code if-checks which direction is active.
+This is possible through the global variable dir which is updated by an eventListener.
+Depending on the direction the newHead variable is updated, either if (dir === "up") newHead.rc--;
+                            if (dir === "down") newHead.rc++;
+                            if (dir === "right") newHead.cc++;
+                            if (dir === "left") newHead.cc--;